DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 ### How to run

  - To replicate the analysis, install [Docker](https://www.docker.com/get-started).
-Then `clone` this GitHub repository and `cd` into the directory.
-Then run the following command at the command line/terminal from the root directory of this project:
+Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:
 - `docker build --tag akrm-env .`

-Followed by:
-- `docker run --rm -p 8787:8787 -v "${PWD}":/home/rstudio -e PASSWORD="apassword" akrm-env`
+- `docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work rehan13/dsci-310-group-08-akrm:latest`

-- To open Rstudio on the web browser `http://localhost:8787` and enter the username as `rstudio` and password as `apassword`
+- To open jupyter lab on the web browser `http://<hostname>:10000/?token=<token>`

+- You can find the token in the terminal (it is generated when the docker run code in executed).
+The host name should be should be replaced with you computer host name (eg. localhost).

-- Navigate to the Analysis folder and then knit Analysis.Rmd
+- Navigate to the work folder and then open Analysis.ipynb

+- To find the Functions and test look into the `R` folder.

 ### Dependencies
-- Base Image:- rocker/rstudio:4.2.2
+- Base Image:- jupyter/r-notebook:latest

 Packages          Version
 - knitr  -> 1.42
-- ggplot2 -> 3.4.1
+- kknn  -> 1.3.1
 - tidyverse  -> 3.1.6
 - dplyr -> 1.1.0
 - GGally  -> 2.1.2